vlandham/captain_z/out/captain_z.md

 Captain Z was halfway up the giant of a hill by the time dawn started to break in the East.
 She was on the wrong side of the cliffs to see the water or the sun rising up from them, but a pink light started to glow around the cliffs.

-Day light would make finding the treasure easier.
-It would make Captain Spears's job of finding her easier too.
+Daylight would make finding the treasure easier.
+It would make Captain Spears's job of finding her easier as well.
 Captain Z pressed onward and upward.

 At the fork in the path, the map showed that left was the direction to take.
 Then the trail should curve back to the right before more zig-zagging up a steeper part near the top.
 Captain Z had already run into more then a few dead-ends and wrong turns.
 It's hard work to read a treasure map, especially in the dark.
 But she was determined not to quit.
-She was close to that treasure she knew it.
+She was close to that treasure.
+She knew it.

 Captain Spears and his scoundrels were still nowhere to be seen.
 She figured they were close to the island now, perhaps even on shore.
 She hoped that there was not another way up the cliffs that wasn't shown on the map.
 It would be a terrible surprise to reach the X on the map and have Spears and his crew waiting there for her.